For businesses & organisations:

 It is based on a vast library of curated and managed open-source website code repositories and systems – as you are seeing running here.

-The platform and website is not in itself a company, it is just another website – but it serves all its users as an accountable communications interface between; platform developers, brands and their audiences.
+The platform and website is a collective of experts in our respective fields – serving our users as an accountable digital expertise network of platform developers, brands and audiences.

 brandlight.org is based on the same Brandlight platform, being used and offered to brands as a method of introducing and communicating the features of the Brandlight platform, and the services and rates of the agencies that work with it.

-The founder’s agency business is Agent Design (this website is due to migrate onto the same platform soon), based in Jersey, (in The Channel Islands of Great Britain), and is run and managed by many of the same people that created this website, as a showcase for our work, some of our clients, and offering of capabilities and services to those that might need us.
+Our foundation is based in Jersey, (in The Channel Islands of Great Britain), managed by the people that created this website, as a showcase for our work, some of our clients, and offering of capabilities and services to those that might need us.

-The Brandlight platform is also available through trusted agency partners, who contribute towards developing, using it for their own websites, and offering it to their own clients – to which agencies are invited contact us to discuss the al-la-carte and 50/50 relationship model..
+The Brandlight platform is also available through trusted agency partners, who contribute towards developing, using it for their own websites, and offering it to their own clients – to which agencies are invited to contact us to discuss the a-la-carte and 50/50 relationship model..

 Our aim is to provide an enterprise ecommerce, business and organisational website-platform that can function as the primary information management and communication tool for businesses, organisations and teams.